bougou/go-ipmi/README.md

 So this library also implements some methods that are not IPMI commands defined in IPMI specification, but just some common helpers, like `GetSDRs` to get all SDRs.
-These methods are marked with an asterisk `(*)` after the method name in the following docs.
+These methods are marked with an asterisk `*` after the method name in the following docs.

-The implementation logic of IPMI commands is almost same.
+The implementation logic of IPMI commands are almost same.
 See [Contributing](./CONTRIBUTING.md)

 > More commands are ongoing ...